saleh-a23/4-Bit-CPU/README.md

 # CPU in Logisim

 This project is a simple 4-Bit CPU implemented in Logisim.
-It demonstrates the fundamentals of Computer Architecture and Organization by combining essential components into a working processor.
+It demonstrates the understanding of fundamentals of Computer Architecture by combining essential components into a working processor.

 ## Features
 - **Arithmetic and Logic Unit (ALU)**